namecoin/Convergence/README.md

 7. Click the Convergence icon to turn it green.
 8. That's it!
 You can safely browse .bit websites without relying on third-party DNS, and .bit HTTPS websites will automatically have their certificates verified.

-Website Administrators should consult the .bit specification for information on how to embed TLS fingerprints in the Namecoin blockchain.
+## Website Administrators

+Website Administrators should place the SHA-1 fingerprint of their website in the "fingerprint" field of their Namecoin domain.
+Note that the newer "tls" field is not yet supported.
+The fingerprint may either include or omit colons.
+Convergence is not aware of SNI (this is a good thing for privacy reasons); the "fingerprint" field should contain the fingerprint of the certificate presented to browsers when the IP address is typed into the browser.
+(The "Common Name" of the certificate does not need to match the domain; only the fingerprint is checked.)
+To debug websites which generate a "Convergence Certificate Verification Failure", you can click "View Details" in the yellow bar that appears on the top of the page, and then click "View"; Convergence will show you the certificate it received from the server.
+Consult the .bit specification for more information on how to embed TLS fingerprints in the Namecoin blockchain.
 An example configuration is at "d/namecoin-tls-test-3".

 ## Known Bugs